 The Ruins of Epsilon

-This project, that came to be named The Ruins of Epsilon, began when I realized the unique beauty of 3D fractals while experimenting with Mandlebulber, a free 3D fractal generator software application.
-After creating a 3D fractal, I placed the application's virtual camera on the surface of the fractal and was amazed at the stunning features that came into view.
+This project, named The Ruins of Epsilon, began when I realized the unique beauty of 3D fractals while experimenting with Mandlebulber, a free 3D fractal generator software application.
+After creating a 3D fractal, I placed the application's virtual camera on the "surface" of the fractal and was amazed at the stunning features that came into view.
 As I maneuvered the virtual camera to various positions throughout the fractal scene, I found that I had nearly endless visual opportunities.

 In reality The Ruins of Epsilon is an up-close pictorial essay of a 3D fractal.
 However, I want it to also be a reminder of how our home world can be appreciated more.
-But The Ruins of Epsilon is not a call to save the Earth.
-Rather, it's a call to appreciate what we have now using the contrast of a fictitious world that lay in ruin as a reminder that time decays, that nothing is forever and as a warning against unbridled consumption of natural resources, as the ruins of Epsilon (and imagination) suggests.
-Regardless of which Epsilon compilation you acquire, it is my sincerest wish that this project benefits you in a meaningful way, as it has for me. ~Pat
+The Ruins of Epsilon is not a call to save the Earth.
+Rather, it's a call to appreciate what we have now using the contrast of a fictitious world that lay in ruin as a reminder that time decays and nothing is forever.
+It is also a warning against unbridled consumption of natural resources, as the ruins of Epsilon (and imagination) suggests.
+Regardless of which Epsilon compilation you acquire, it is my sincerest wish that this project benefits you in a meaningful way, as it has for me.

 The Ruins of Epsilon

 The Ruins of Epsilon is a pictorial journey to Epsilon, an alien world that came to ruin by the exploitation of its long-departed inhabitants and the ravages of time.
 The journey to Epsilon helps us visualize the result of a close-minded attitude toward the world in which we live.
 The journey to Epsilon is an unforgettable excursion to the unfamiliar to help us better appreciate the familiar.